inkyblackness/ss-specs/archives/mapInformation.md

 **Texture Info** (2 bytes)

 The texture info field contains information for the tile textures of the level.
-For real world, it contains index values into the texture map (see next chunk below).
+For real world, it contains index values into the texture map (see next resource below).
 Cyberspace levels specify the palette color index for floor and ceiling of the South-Western corner.

     Real World: